Multiverse-Workshop/Chattr/server/README.md

-# Project: Chattr
-API for chattr
+# Project: API for chattr

 successful api calls return `success: true` and any needed data